Shut Down (Blackpink song)

 "Shut Down" is a song recorded by South Korean girl group Blackpink.
 It was released on September 16, 2022, through YG Entertainment and Interscope Records, as the second single from the group's second studio album, Born Pink (2022).
 The song was composed by Teddy and 24, with its lyrics penned by Teddy, Danny Chung, and Vince.
-It is primarily a hip hop song driven by trap beats and a looped classical violin sample of Niccolò Paganini's "La Campanella", with lyrics dismissing the group's haters.
+It is primarily a hip-hop song driven by trap beats and a looped classical violin sample of Niccolò Paganini's "La Campanella", with lyrics dismissing the group's haters.
+The song was Blackpink's final single release under Interscope Records, ahead of their departure from the label in 2025.

 "Shut Down" was a commercial success and became Blackpink's second number-one hit on the Billboard Global 200 as well as the first song by a K-pop act to top Spotify's weekly chart.
 In South Korea, the track peaked at number three on the Circle Digital Chart, while it entered the US Billboard Hot 100 at number 25 and the UK Singles Chart at number 24.
 The song also topped the charts in Hong Kong, Indonesia, Malaysia, Philippines, Singapore, Taiwan, and Vietnam, and entered the top ten in Australia, Canada, New Zealand, India, and South Korea.
-It was later certified platinum in Canada, gold in Australia, Japan, and New Zealand, and silver in the United Kingdom.
+It was later certified platinum in South Korea and Canada, gold in Australia, Japan, and New Zealand, and silver in the United Kingdom.